mikaylamyers/Project-One-ELK-Stack/README.md

   - Filebeat: Collects data, such as log files, then monitors and sends it to the specified output.
   - Packetbeat: Collects packets on the network and traces all of the activity on that server.
   - Metricbeat: Collects metric data from the specified servers and monitors then sends it to the output.
-    - For example, metricbeat might monitor that a spike amount of users have been attempting to log into the system, and it will detect that data and record it.
+    - For example, metricbeat might monitor a spike amount of users that have been attempting to log into the system.
+It will then gather and record that data.

 ### Using the Playbook
 In order to use the playbook, one will need to have an Ansible control node already configured.
 Assuming they have such a control node provisioned:
-  - SSH into the control mode
+  - SSH into the control mode.
-  - Update the file to include the .cfg file configurations and the playbook configuration
+  - Update the file to include the .cfg file configurations and the playbook configuration.
   - Run the playbook, and navigate to the Kibana website through the ELK server to check that the installation worked as expected.

 ### Using the Playbook Continued